Azure/autorest.typescript/packages/cadl-typescript/CONTRIBUTING.md

 - In VS Code, We have created a Debugging profile for UnitTests to start debugging:

   1. Go to the debugger tab
-  2. Select the "Unit Test" Profile
+  2. Select the "[CADL] - Unit Test" Profile
   3. Click the "Play" button

 - Your breakpoints will start hitting, you can set breakpoints in either Test or Generator code